 Offer pretzels and plain crackers as snacks.
 Add a small amount of cheese for some calcium.
 Packaged fruit cups make handy go-to options for little ones who are on a low-fiber diet.
 Tender slices of honey dew, cantaloupe or well-ripened banana are also a healthy, sweet snack that is low in fiber.
 With any fruit choice, serve only small amounts to individuals following the low-fiber diet.

 At dinner time, focus on lean, healthy proteins.
 Serve up baked chicken breasts, steamed fish or a lean cut of tender beef.
 Keep them juicy and flavorful by marinating them in a low-fiber creamy dressing.
 Offer any well-cooked or canned tender vegetables without seeds or skins, such as steamed green beans and carrots, to get important vitamins and minerals into your kids without adding large amounts of fiber to their diets.
-Plain, white rice or noodles is an easy, kid-friendly side dish that can fill your little ones' tummies without giving them too much fiber.
+Plain, white rice or noodles is an easy side dish that can fill bellies without giving too much fiber.